 Imported & Archived Addresses

-Advanced users have the option of importing bitcoin addresses that were generated elsewhere (e.g. paper wallets or individual addresses generated with their private keys) into their Blockchain wallet.
-The section for adding and managing imported addresses can be found under the list of categories in Settings > Wallets & Addresses.
+Advanced users have the option of importing bitcoin private keys that were generated elsewhere (e.g. paper wallets or individual addresses generated with their private keys) into their Blockchain.com Wallet.
+The section for adding and managing imported addresses can be found under the list of categories in Settings > Wallets & Addresses in the web wallet.
+In the Android app, press the three horizontal lines in the upper left corner to open the menu and select Addresses.
 We strongly recommend having an excellent understanding of bitcoin address generation and private keys before making use of this feature.

 - Imported addresses are not backed up by the recovery phrase.
-For security and ease of use, we recommend sweeping any balances stored on imported addresses to your default wallet.
+For security and ease of use, we recommend transferring any balances stored on imported addresses to your default wallet.
+You can choose to transfer your funds to an existing wallet during the import process explained above, or by clicking Transfer All.

 - Click More Options to the right of an imported address to archive it, view its private key, or sign a message from the address.